 Prairie dogs.
 At one time an estimated four thousand black-tailed prairie dogs lived in Prairie Dog Town on sixty acres owned by longtime farmer Earl Henderson.
 The colony lived in a network of underground passageways and chambers—a subterranean Levittown.
 (Photo from Wikipedia.)

 The Henderson family—as in nearby Parker-Henderson Road and Henderson Cemetery—had settled the land in the 1840s, probably on a Peters Colony land grant.
-By 1895 there were four Henderson homesteads in the area west of Village Creek where the loop and freeway would later intersect and where the prairie dogs would roam among the native grasses and stunted mesquite trees.
+By 1895 there were four Henderson homesteads in the area west of Village Creek where the loop and freeway would later intersect and where the prairie dogs would roam among the native grasses and mesquite trees.

 So, where did the little critters come from?